ward/halendar/README.md

 Tables in the SQLite database will automatically be created when first run.
 If using this in production, be sure to disable SQL query tracing in `/snaplets/sqlite-simple/devel.cfg`.

+## Understanding the code

+This section is an overview of where to look for what in order to understand the code.
+If you are used to the Snap framework, this will probably come more easily.
+For those who aren't, I hope this explanation suffices.

+### Directories

+* `snaplets/heist/templates/` are all the template files.
+Heist is the template engine.
+These files will be used to generate pages to serve to the user.
+  Beyond being able to include one another, it's also possible to exposible bind points to the haskell code (luckily!).
+* `snaplets/sqlite-auth/` has configuration options for the Auth snaplet.
+* `snaplets/sqlite-simple/` has configuration options for the sqlite database.
+* `src/` holds the actual haskell code, more details to follow further on.
+* `static/` holds files that can be served directly.
+For example images, CSS, ...

 ## Useful Reading